cloned-doy/arduino-station/firmware/README.md

 ### further development
 - fix (or replace) the naive error checking mechanisms to prevent false sensor error readings.

- - remote firmware monitoring (error check, or even reboot the arduino), and over-the-air (OTA) updates to improve maintainability and ease of use
+ - remote firmware monitoring (error check, or even command the board to reboot accordingly)

+ - over-the-air (OTA) updates to improve maintainability and ease of use (seems like arduino pro mini doesnt supported this functionality yet)

+### plese take care the example.ino file before uploading the firmware to the board.